islandoftex/texlive/runner-setup/README.md

 ## Requirements

-The requirements to setup a runner mostly consist of available disk space (minimum 25 GB) and a network connection to download the files from CTAN.
+The requirements to setup a runner mostly consist of available disk space (minimum 25 GB, when aggressive pruning is applied, see below) and a network connection to download the files from CTAN.

 We use the docker executor to avoid conflicts with the base system.
 Therefore you need to have an up and running [docker demon](https://docs.docker.com/config/daemon/) as well as the [GitLab Runner binaries](https://docs.gitlab.com/runner/install/).

-To cleanup the file system e currently use prune scripts.
+To cleanup the file system, we currently use prune scripts.
 They require bash, xargs, awk and grep.
 The files in this repo will use systemd but this is not a general requirement one could easily adjust those for cron.

 ## Register a runner